100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 The Rising begins

 First day of the Easter Rising.
-Key locations seized in Dublin by 1,250 members of the IRB, Irish Volunteers, Cumann na mBan, and Irish Citizen Army.
-Irish tricolour hoisted for first time outside captured General Post Office in Dublin.
-Patrick Pearse, the Volunteers' Director of Organisation, reads the Proclamation aloud from the steps of the GPO.
+Key Dublin locations seized by 1,250 members of the IRB, Irish Volunteers, Cumann na mBan, and Irish Citizen Army.
+Irish tricolour hoisted outside captured General Post Office in Dublin.
+Patrick Pearse, the Volunteers' Director of Organisation, reads the Proclamation aloud from the GPO steps.
 Smaller actions take place in Galway, Meath, and Wexford.

 24 Apr 1916